billyquith/GWork/README.md

 ninja
 ```

+Providing the dependencies are present, this will create a sample executable.
+When run it will
+demonstrate all of the controls available.

 ## Changes from GWEN

 ### Features

+* CMake is used to generate project files instead of Premake.
+CMake is much more
+  comprehensive.
 * [SDL2][sdl2] renderer added.
 Tested on *OSX and Windows*.
 * [UTF-8 everywhere][5].
 Unicode support simplified.
   * `Gwen::UnicodeString` removed.
 This assumed that all Unicode was best as a